matsonj/pg_duckdb_startup/README.md

 # Setting up PGDuckDB on AWS m7g.xlarge EC2 Instance

 ## Overview
 This repository contains a script to set up PostgreSQL with DuckDB integration (PGDuckDB) on an AWS m7g.xlarge instance (ARM-based Graviton3, 16GB RAM, 4 vCPUs) in the us-east-1b region.
-The script installs Docker, configures PostgreSQL with optimized settings, and sets up detailed query logging.
+The script installs Docker on Amazon Linux, configures PostgreSQL with optimized settings, and sets up detailed query logging.

 ## Installation